-Under the Company's 2017 Omnibus Incentive Plan (the "2017 Incentive Plan"), non-employee directors may be granted awards in the form of stock options, stock appreciation rights, stock awards, cash awards or performance awards.
-Upon the recommendation of the Compensation Committee, the Board granted 6,013 shares of restricted stock to each of Messrs.
+Under the Company's 2017 Omnibus Incentive Plan, as amended (the "2017 Incentive Plan"), non-employee directors may be granted awards in the form of stock options, stock appreciation rights, stock awards, cash awards or performance awards.
+Upon the recommendation of the Compensation Committee, the Board granted 6,145 shares of restricted stock to each of Messrs.
 Lovoi, Jupp, Newman, and Willis and Mss.
-Schwetz and Lockhart in October 2022 under the 2017 Incentive Plan.
-Such shares of restricted stock vest on the first anniversary of the date of grant subject to such director's continued service through such date.
-Mr. Shukis did not receive such an award as he was not a director on such date.
+Schwetz and Lockhart in October 2023 under the 2017 Incentive Plan.
+Such shares of restricted stock vest on the first anniversary of the date of grant, subject to such director's continued service through such date.